 Bonfire is also an excellent choice for those with smaller gardens or as a container grown tree.
 The beautiful lance-shaped leaves of Bonfire retain their color from spring to fall.

 Caring for Purple Leaf Peach Trees

-Caring for purple leaf peach trees is the same as that for peaches with green foliage.
+Caring for purple-leaf peach trees is the same as for peaches with green foliage.
 Like all peaches, Bonfire is susceptible to quite a number of insect pests and diseases.